collinsoops/barcodescanner-flutter/README.md

 # barcodescanner

-A barcode scanner that enables one to scan IMEI, Serial Number and also get URL from barcode and post on database.
+A barcode scanner that allows one to specify the name of the device and then starts to automatically Scans Imei-barcode, Serial Barcode and then the Qr code then allows the user to post on database.

 ## Getting Started